mathpn/mathpn.github.io/src/content/blog/basics-outlier-detection.md

 ### False positives (type I error)

 When performing exploratory data analysis, all outlier detection methods listed above are valid and each one has its pros and cons.
 They are useful to detect possible flaws in data collection but are also very useful to detect novelty and new trends.
 However, when performing inferential analysis, type I error rates (false positives) should be accounted for.
 Here, we’ll accept a 5% type I error rate, as usual.
-The graphic below shows the type I error rate for a two-sample Welch t-test drawing samples from a population of 10000 normally distributed points (mean = 0, sd = 1).
+The graphic below shows the type I error rate for a two-sample Welch t-test drawing samples from a population of 10000 normally distributed points (mean = 0, SD = 1).
 For each sample sizes, 10000 t-tests are performed on independent samples.

 ![A line graph showing type I error rate over sample size for four methods: None, Z(2), IQR (1.5), and M (2.24).](/src/assets/images/basics_outlier_detection/unnamed-chunk-8-1.png)